mosesdaudu001/Traffic_Count/README.md

-# Detect Stopped vehicles In Video
+# Count Number Of Vehicles Exiting and Entering an Intersection

 Hi my name is `Moses Daudu` and I am a Machine Learning Engineer.

-In this repo, You will see how to detect vehicles that stopped in a given video.
+In this repo, You will see how I counted different vehicles at two seperate locations

 ## Step 1:
 Install all requirements